 To complement your preparation for the upcoming exam, check the following links:

 India is a country that is surrounded by the sea on three of its sides.
 The coastal plains in India are along the west and east of the country.
-Extending up to 7516.6 km.
-The two classifications of India’s coastal plains are discussed below:
+Extending up to 7516.6 km, the coastal plains in India are of two types:

 Eastern Coastal Plains of India